alstampe/Capstone---NLP-project/capstone report template.md

 I realized that the three separate questions posed in the project would have to be answered with three separate paths with different data prepping and processing.

-1) Data analysis of all words in all books in the mini-library
-- With a focus on the sum of all words in the book collection the preprocessing starts with a 'full' collection of words across the books.
-The text is divided into sentences and all words are identified separately.
+1) Data analysis of all words in all books in the mini-library With a focus on the sum of all words in the book collection the preprocessing starts with a 'full' collection of words across the books.
+The text is then divided into sentences and all words are identified separately.
 The books are structured into sentences, using a trained process.
 I also use a word-oriented vectorization and eventually look at the matrix of all words, identifying the most frequent words and how the words are related to each other in the matrix.

-In the analysis process i keep separate versions of the result of different text preparations, to be in control of the results and which versions are suitable for the next step of analysis.
+In the analysis process I keep separate versions of the result of different text preparations, to be in control of the results and which versions are suitable for the next step of analysis.

 2) Data analysis for comparing books in the mini-library. ,
 When aiming to compare text objects I need to separate the objects(books) and prepare them individually, building structures for mathematical comparisons.
 For this purpose I use another version of the package, with a document(ie book) focus.
 Each book is vectorized and the vectors are compared.